tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 protocol.
-For instance, the ACK message sent by the client in Figure 13, acknowledges receipt and processing of record 4 (containing the NewSessionTicket message) and if it is not sent the server will continue retransmission of the NewSessionTicket indefinitely until its maximum retransmission timemout value is reached.
+For instance, the ACK message sent by the client in Figure 13, acknowledges receipt and processing of record 4 (containing the NewSessionTicket message) and if it is not sent the server will continue retransmission of the NewSessionTicket indefinitely until its maximum retransmission count is reached.

 # Key Updates